kaba2/pastel/example/NearestNeighbour/readme.txt

-left mouse button - spray some points right mouse button - erase points c - clear subdivision and all points x - clear all points t - toggle drawing of the kd-tree p - toggle drawing of the point set n - toggle drawing of the nearest points w, a, s, d - translate the camera q, e - rotate the camera r, f - zoom the camera o - Refine the subdivision esc - quit
+left mouse button - spray some points right mouse button - erase points c - clear subdivision and all points x - clear all points but not the subdivision t - toggle drawing the tree p - toggle drawing the point set n - toggle drawing the nearest points w, a, s, d - translate the camera q, e - rotate the camera r, f - zoom the camera o - Refine the subdivision esc - quit
-1, 2, 3, 4, 5, 6, 7, 8, 9 - recompute kd-tree for a given maximum depth
-0 - recompute the kd-tree for maximum depth of 24
+0 - recompute the tree